utsav1-cyber/utsav1-cyber/README.md

-- 👋 Hi, I’m @utsav1-cyber
+- 👋 Hi, I’m Utsav Thakur.
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning PHP.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me utsav@bay20.com

 <!---
-utsav1-cyber/utsav1-cyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+utsav1-cyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->